 Revd Professor David Wilkinson is Principal of St John’s College and Professor in the Department of Theology and Religion in Durham University.
 A regular contributor to BBC Radio 4 Thought for the Day, his recent books include When I pray what does God do? and (with Dave Hutchings) God, Stephen Hawking and the Multiverse.

 The Michael Perham University and Cathedral Lecture series is named in commemoration of Michael Perham.
 As well as being Bishop of Gloucester, Michael was Pro-Chancellor of the University of Gloucestershire for many years, served as Chair of the University Council, and was instrumental in developing closer relationships between the University and the Diocese.
 The event usually alternates between the Cathedral and the University Chapel each year, however this year it will be delivered by Zoom, given current Covid-19 restrictions.

-The lecture, which will be delivered online on Monday 17 May, will be introduced by the Rt Rev Rachel Treweek, Bishop of Gloucester, and followed by a short Q&A session.
-Tickets are free but audience members must book ahead on Eventbrite.
+The lecture will be introduced by the Rt Rev Rachel Treweek, Bishop of Gloucester, and followed by a short Q&A session.

 This lecture will be delivered online.
 An email link will be sent to confirmed attendees the day before the event.